The Dark Side of the Moon

 Why Ocean Tide happens:

-The gravitational force of the moon pulls the water towards it, even though the mass of the moon is only 1/10th of the Earth.
-The Earth's gravity keeps things in place, but water being more mobile bulges out towards the moon, the bulge is proportional the difference between these these two gravitational pulls.
+The gravitational force of the moon pulls the water and all other material on the earth towards it, even though the mass of the moon is only 1/10th of the Earth.
+The Earth's gravity keeps things in place, but water being more mobile bulges out towards the moon,

-The opposite side of the Earth, water of anywhere also bulges out but to a lesser extent.
-The diagram explains these differential pull
+The opposite side of the Earth, water also bulges outwards but to a lesser extent.
+The diagram explains this differential pull.

 #####################################################################